 In Year 7 all pupils will investigate how Morecambe, Lancashire has changed over time as part of their changing places unit.

 In Year 8 all pupils will investigate weather and climate and the role of the media in reporting climate change and the vital role of weather forecasting with a tour of BBC studios in Media City, Salford.
 Pupils will also conduct sustainability investigations and a microclimate study of the surrounding area.

 At GCSE pupils conduct investigations into coastal management along the Fylde coast and regeneration in Liverpool.

 Various extra-curricular opportunities exist at QEGS for budding Geographers.

 Geography clinics are an important activity for Year 10 and Year 11 pupils who are given a timetable of topics that will be covered to give an extra boost for exam skills and problem topics.

 We also regularly run trips to Iceland and plan to go even further afield in the coming years.

 Uganda Good Samaritan Primary School, Kampala

-For several years Mr Buckingham has lead a project to raise funds for the school in Kampala.
+Mrs. Albiston leads a project to raise funds for the Good Samaritan Primary School via The Erasmus Uganda Charitable Trust.
 Sixth Form students have the opportunity to travel to Uganda to implement positive change in the Primary School, an experience that is win-win for all involved.
-The project runs every other year due to the large amount of fundraising required, all students are set a personal target to raise £250 each.
+The project runs every other year due to a large amount of fundraising required, all students are set a personal target to raise £250 each.
 This is in addition to group fundraising projects like swimming the length of the English Channel in our swimming pool, Afternoon Tea and a Fashion Show.
-As a school we have raised over £25,000 since the project began in 2010.
+As a school, we have raised over £30,000 since the project began in 2010.
 Every penny raised by the group goes to the project.